 Brian the HOn3 guy – Knysna RSA”

-A huge thanks to Brian – it’s wonderful to see how he creates his scenery.
+A huge thanks to Brian for sharing his HO scale harbor small warehouse – it’s wonderful to see how he creates his scenery.
 You can seem more or Brian’s stuff in the Hall of Fame.

 That’s all for today folks, please do keep ’em coming.